 - Countries preferred by Indian students studying abroad in 2019

 - Ease of Immigration

 - Impact of a country’s growth and economy

 - How can you create an effective student recruitment plan?

-In the global arena of overseas education, India competes at the second position, with the world’s top countries that send their students to pursue higher education abroad.
+In the global arena of overseas education, India competes in the second position.
+It’s the world’s top countries that send their students to pursue higher education abroad.
 Given the large number of Indian students studying abroad, one major question to be asked is: What influences overseas education among Indian students?

 According to UNESCO, 5 million students went abroad for their higher education in 2018 and 750,000 of those happened to be from India.
 USA, UK, Canada, Australia, and Germany have been some of the most preferred countries by international students.
 From cultural influences to immigration policies, a lot goes into making the final decision.
 Let’s discuss in detail all factors that influence Indian Study Abroad aspirants.

 The global academic front has changed drastically throughout the years.
 Countries around the globe have introduced diverse program options that draw international students to them.
 University diversity, financial aid options, employment opportunities, the potential ROI and the facilities provided by these countries are the primary factors that act as the driving force for students to broaden their horizons and become a global citizen.

 UNESCO published interesting statistics in 2018 about countries that have the highest contributions to student mobility.

 East Asia and the Pacific have the highest mobility range of more than 1.5 million students per year.
 North America with a number of 700,000 comes in second.
 South and West Asia, as well as Western Europe, recorded the mobility of 600,000 successful aspirants.